Immigration, Immigrants and Health Conditions, Health Status, and Policies: Examining Multilevel and Multidimensional Models and Approaches

-Deadline: Deadline for application is Wednesday, May 15, 2013.
+Deadline: Deadline for application is May 1, 2015.

-Stipend: Robert Wood Johnson will offer travel stipends ($500 maximum) for a limited number of participants to attend the workshop.
-Interested applicants should be sure to mention this in their statement of research interests.
+Fee: There will be no tuition fees for accepted participants.
+The Robert Wood Johnson Foundation will offer travel stipends ($500 maximum) for a limited number of participants to attend the workshop.
+With your application materials, please indicate your desire to receive a travel stipend.

 Location: ICPSR -- Ann Arbor, MI

-Date(s): August 12 - August 16
+Date(s): August 3 - August 7

 Time: 9:00 AM - 5:00 PM